 Campus Worship services are held each semester.
+All students are expected to attend.
 These services offer students, faculty, and staff opportunities to join together in a time of worship and celebration.
 Campus Worship allows students to participate in planning and implementing the worship services.

 Special guest speakers, choirs, and singing groups are a regular part of our Campus Worship experience.

-HBC encourages all classes to begin and end with prayer or a brief period of meditation.
+HBC expects all classes to begin and end with prayer or a brief period of meditation.